cis-projects/swen90007_course_notes/react-example/swen90007-react-example-primer-milestone-2.md

 :::{admonition} Purpose of this example
 :class: caution
 Please be aware that the purpose of this example is to introduce you to working with React, *not* to provide an example implementation of the various patterns covered in this course.
-Beware that the API implementation discussed in this section does not make use of many of the patterns that you are required to engage with in this course.
+Beware that the API implementation discussed in this section does not make use of many of the patterns that you are required to engage with in this subject.
 :::

 ### Working with JSON